 DDS EVV began hosting open office hours in February 2022.
-Office hours are a time to come and ask questions about that day’s topic.
+Office hours are a time to come and ask questions about that month’s topic.
 If reasonable accommodations are needed, please send your request to EVV@dds.ca.gov one week in advance of the office hour you plan to attend.

 Upcoming Office Hours

-Join Zoom Meeting (only available at the time/date above)
+Register for WebEx Meeting Here(only available at the time/date above)

-Join Zoom Meeting (only available at the time/date above)
+Register for WebEx Meeting Here(only available at the time/date above)

-Join Zoom Meeting (only available at the time/date above)
+Register for WebEx Meeting Here(only available at the time/date above)

-Upcoming EVV Stakeholder Meeting
+Upcoming Stakeholder Meetings:

+The Department of Developmental Services (DDS) held frequent stakeholder webinars throughout the implementation of the federal Electronic Visit Verification (EVV) requirement.
 Information about upcoming DDS stakeholder meetings will be posted when available.

-Previous Stakeholder Meetings
+Previous Stakeholder Meetings:

 - November 29, 2022 – DDS Hosted